nicolasjinchereau/web-server/README.md

-A simple web server built with awaitable sockets using C++20 coroutines.
+A simple web server built with awaitable sockets using C++20 coroutines for Windows and Mac OS

 #### Capabilities: